 Time: The mage gains Temporally Unchained.
 Temporal Flux spell casts are reduced by half.
 Disruption and Teleport can be cast on Stasis Field.
 The mage can cast Teleport on a successful defense with available tf.

 Protection: The mage gains Preservation.
-All self-cast armor gains +10 soak rate and barrier spells can be cast as a reaction for 1 af.
+All self-cast armor gains +10 soak rate and Expand can be cast as a reaction for 1 af.
 While you have self-cast armor your spells cause infuriate giving a focus penalty equal to intelligence + CPB.

 Medicinal: The mage gains Empowered Regeneration.
 All critical damage or healing spells buff the next Healing to also cast Regen on the target as well.
 Healing a target with a healing over time effect active is always a critical heal.